The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Harvey Ewing, Vineyard bureau chief for the New Bedford Standard-Times, snapped Kennedy's picture as he disembarked from the ferry.
 Ewing told Damore that the senator looked to be "in fine shape."

-When they finally spoke on the phone, Kennedy asked Arena, the Edgartown police chief, to meet him at the station.
+When Chief Arena called into the Edgartown Police Station to reiterate the need to find Kennedy, it turned out the senator was already there.
+Over the phone, Kennedy asked Arena to meet him at the station.
 Still damp from his dive into the pond, Arena hitched a ride with Dr. Edward Self, president of the local residents' Chappaquiddick Association, into town.
 Kennedy was "poised, confident, and in control.
 Using my office and telephone.
 And I'm standing in a puddle of water in a state of confusion," Arena told Damore.

 It was there that Kennedy told Arena that he had been driving, completely throwing the police chief for a loop.